tc39/proposal-first-class-protocols/README.md

 1. Should method names be symbols like fields?
 1. Relatedly, if we stick with strings, what do we do about method names that conflict with existing ones on the implementer?
-1. Do we want to have a way to query whether a class implements an interface?
 1. Should interfaces be immutable prototype exotic objects?
 Frozen?
+1. Do we want to have interfaces inherit from some `Interface.prototype` object so they can be abstracted over?

 ## Relationship to similar features